 A Discussion with College of Engineering Professor and Entrepreneur Minkyu Kim about UA startup Clean Earth Tech

 People living in dry climates worldwide experience the problems wrought by dry air and blowing dust, affecting everything from respiratory health to cars and other machinery.
-To control such dust, the general practice is to spray the ground with water.
-While this method does keep dust levels down, sites require constant reapplication, especially in arid climates like Arizona.
+To control such dust, the general practice is to spray the ground with water or toxic paint-like chemicals.
+While this method does keep dust levels down, mining, coal and construction sites require constant reapplication, especially in arid climates like Arizona.

 Join us for lunch and a discussion with the Assistant Professor Minkyu Kim, co-inventor and entrepreneur.
 Hear his story and learn what it takes to take ideas from the lab to the world for maximum impact.